project-generator/project_generator/README.md

 An example how to use progen [here](https://github.com/project-generator/project_generator_mbed_examples).

+###### Docs
 To get familiar with it, read our wiki.
 Good start is [Getting started guide (wiki)](https://github.com/project-generator/project_generator/wiki/Getting_started).
 There are other sections which describe the each blocks of the project generator.

 ##### Add a new target/mcu

-We use project generator definitions, which is separate python module and contains mcu/target database plus parser to obtain those from tools projects, visit github page [here](https://github.com/project-generator/project_generator_definitions/).
+We use project generator definitions, which is a separate python module and contains mcu/target database plus parser to obtain those from tools projects, visit github page [here](https://github.com/project-generator/project_generator_definitions/).

 Dependencies for Project generator
 -------------------------